 What exactly is a "junk bond king"?
 Did the press refer to Bill Gates as the "software king" because he controlled more than 90% of the operating system market?
 Although Milken's firm was the largest in the field, it handled no more than 33% of the trading in high-yield securities, which incidentally had been used in America for more than 200 years.
 Recognizing these facts, responsible publications have come to consider "junk bond king" a lazy clichè - like "Panamanian strongman" or "intrepid traveler" or "the powerful House Ways and Means Committee."
 Milken is not - and was not - king of anything.

 Uses of high-yield ("junk") bonds.
-Invoking the myth that Milken's finance work was limited to high-yield instruments and that these were used to finance corporate raiders shows poor understanding of his work or its complex theoretical underpinning.
+Invoking the myth that Milken's finance work was limited to high-yield instruments – and that these were used to finance corporate raiders – shows poor understanding of his work or its complex theoretical underpinning.
 Simply stated, Milken asserts that capital structure matters - and matters to a degree more profound than commonly acknowledged.
 The choice of capital structure can significantly affect the valuation of a company and its risk as an investment.
 There is no "one right way" to capitalize a corporation, Milken has repeatedly said, nor can any single financial structure be correct at all times.
+Success through good times and bad depends on building a strong capital structure that limits risk where business conditions are volatile.
+Getting the right balance requires deep understanding of social and regulatory trends, management competence, industry conditions, capital markets cycles, and the economy.
 Sometimes, as in the late 1980s, many companies likely would have been advised to de-leverage by issuing equity.
 For much of the 1970s, conditions generally favored debt financing.
-Yet, Milken believes, for certain companies such as airlines in the 1960s and dot.com startups in the late 1990s any debt is excessive because risk in capital structure should vary inversely with business risk.
+Yet, Milken believes, for certain companies – such as airlines in the 1960s and dot.com startups in the late 1990s – any debt is excessive because risk in capital structure should vary inversely with business risk.
 Glib references to the "junk bond king" perpetuate a one-dimensional caricature of a multi-dimensional financial innovator.
-Consider the variety of divisions reporting to Milken at Drexel Burnham Lambert:

 He used more than 50 distinct types of securities in some dozen asset classes to help finance corporate growth for his clients and adapt their capital-structure needs to changing market conditions.
+At various times this included convertible bonds, preferred stock, high-yield bonds, collateralized loans, equity-linked instruments, securitized obligations and derivatives.
 But he recognized that in a changing society, "The Best Investor is a Social Scientist" (the title of his first talk on Wall Street in 1969).
 In his book How the Markets Really Work (Crown, New York, 2002), former Harvard Business Review editor Joel Kurtzman wrote:

 "Milken's real contribution was far greater than simply to sell portfolios of bonds.
 His real contribution was to get investors to understand that the stock and bond markets were not really separate markets.
 Milken created a tremendous pool of liquidity and guided its use with surgical precision.
 He did it in a way that took an often bloating and ailing American economy and made it lean, mean and resilient.
 Much of the strength and resilience of the economy today - including its ability to rebound in times of adversity - is due to the way people using Milken's financing vehicles remade ailing companies or put their entrepreneurial zeal to work."